Herald-Inc/Herald-Cli/README.md

 $ npm install -g herald-cli
 ```

+Herald is installed globally using the command above.

 ## Getting Started
 To complete initialization successfully, the user must have aws-cli, aws-cdk and git-cli installed.